hmlongco/Factory/README.md

 ## Containers

 Containers in Factory 1.X were essentially namespaces, and not actual object instances that could be passed around.
-That made the syntax cleaner, but the tradeoff resulted in a lack of functionality and prevented Factory from being used in anything other than a Service Locator context.
+That made the overall syntax cleaner, but the tradeoff resulted in a lack of functionality and the static class definitions prevented Factory from being used in anything other than a Service Locator role.

 That changed in Factory 2.0.
 Instead of defining Factory's as static variables on a class, they're now defined and returned as computed variables on the container itself.
+And instances of a given container can be created and shared as needed.

 Let's take a look.

 ## Defining a Factory